 - The list of approved energy-saving and water conservation plant and machinery is updated every year.
 It has been announced that these capital allowances will cease in April 2020.

 - Expenditure on low-emission cars also qualifies for 100% first year capital allowances.
 In addition, zero-emission vehicles qualify zero rates of road tax (vehicle excise duty), discounts on company car tax and in some cases exemption from the London congestion charge.

 Identify what your customers’ environmental or ethical concerns are

-- Many consumers prefer to buy environmentally-friendly or ethical products from responsible suppliers.
+- Many consumers prefer to buy environmentally-friendly or ethical products from responsible suppliers such as those which do not include palm oil or which only use sustainably-sourced palm oil.
 Some customers may be prepared to pay a premium for this.

 - Increasing numbers of business and public-sector customers assess suppliers’ environmental performance when tendering for contracts.

 - Asking clients about their concerns and involving them in your environmental plans can be a good way of demonstrating your commitment, particularly when you work with a small number of key customers.